🛑 Stop Project Baccara

 Contact the Maricopa County Board of Supervisors

-The Board has final approval authority.
+The Board has final approval authority and will vote on May 6, 2026.
 Let them know their constituents oppose this project.
+Email agenda.comments@maricopa.gov to submit comments for the Board's consideration.

 Contact the City of Surprise